CateleyaB/Sudoku-Solver/README.md

 ### Executing program

-Navigate inside of the Sudoku Solver folder, wherever you placed it and use the make command:
+Navigate inside of the Sudoku Solver folder, wherever you placed it, and use the make command:
 ```
 make
 ```